 - No API capabilities / Can build custom apps or attach other software

-11 Ways Cloud-based POS Systems Can Improve Your Restaurant
+11 Benefits of Cloud-based POS Systems For Your Restaurant

 Modern and innovative POS systems beat out legacy systems head-to-head across the board.
 Those opportunity costs add up.
 Here are 11 ways that upgrading your system could improve your restaurant:

 #1 Cut the cost and need for internal servers

 Server upkeep can cost thousands of dollars a year for restaurant chains.
 By utilizing a cloud-based system, you drop the need for physical server devices.
 This also will end any other equipment fees and repair costs you currently incur.
 Everything goes wireless, and you won’t have to worry about losing data or replacing old servers.

 All-in-one solutions are the future of restaurant management.
 You can access restaurant wide insights when you have an interactive POS system.
 You then can make management decisions based on complete data.
 With cloud-based systems, you can incorporate many applications such as kitchen display systems for your chefs and contactless QR code payments for guests.
 Resulting in your dream solution.

 #4 Have a system that scales with you